mgo-tec/ESP32_mgo_tec/README.md

 その場合、/Sensor/フォルダを削除してください。

 # Change log
+(beta ver 1.0.69)
+- Added drawPixel65kColRGB565Bytes function to ili9341_spi.cpp file.
+RGB565 image data can be sent at once and displayed on the LCD.
+- Added init function and init_button function separately from button operation function from init function in mgo_tec_bv1_m5stack_sd_init.cpp file.

 (beta ver 1.0.67)
 Added function that can input RGB color with value 0-255.
 - Added colorRGB255, bgColorRGB255 function to FontParameter class.